sashinpivotal/hackathon-tips/README.md

 - Recommended practices
   - Choose MVP (Minimum Viable Product)
     - Choose simplest data model
+    - Draw wireframes for UI
     - Abstract needed functionality
       - For example, create "get_current_price(stock)"
-        method and returns some mock value
+        method and returns some mock value initially
+      - Later on, you can replace it with logic that gets the real-time value
     - Use simplest UI possible
+    - Start something simple
   - Then add feature incrementally

 ## Designing of REST APIs